 Tania Hermida has the spirit of a young child and loves being loud and silly, which helps her connect with young children.
 She feels very deeply about respecting and valuing children’s capabilities, and teaching them to self-reflect, think critically, and develop a positive mindset.
 She has studied, worked and taught in international environments her whole life, and speaks 3 languages fluently.
 She is passionate about embracing new challenges, and gets very excited about yoga and mindfulness, vegan baking and nutrition, STEAM learning, and lately potty training.
 She has been growing as an educator and a human being while working at English for Fun for the last 7 years, and feels very proud to be a part of such a loving and innovative community.

-Heather Porteous has a masters in Child Development.
-She started teaching because her mother was a preschool director and seeing how excited, creative and passionate she was everyday inspired her.
-She has a special affinity for working with the Reggio-Emilia Approach—it has been a very powerful way to help young students explore the world in meaningful ways.
-It also allows her to facilitate children’s learning in fun and creative ways.
+Jose Ramon has a masters in Child Development.
+He has a special affinity for working with the Reggio-Emilia Approach—it has been a very powerful way to help young students explore the world in meaningful ways.
+It also allows him to facilitate children’s learning in fun and creative ways.

 Laura Garcia Fazzorali